SiddyDevelops/Coin-Man-Game/README.md

 This app is developed by Siddharth Singh during his second semester while pursuaing B.TECH.

 *NOTE:* The developer does not own any of the images, text and material used while creating this app.
-This app is a combination of varois resources available over the internet.
+This app is a combination of various resources available over the internet.

 Thank you.
 Enjoy Coding!! :)